 - Passwordless login: the classic approach of Magic Link (typically via Email) and OTP as an alternative to the password.

-Being application-independent means that authentication scenarios (such as MFA and/or Passkeys, etc.) can be easily enabled/disabled across multiple application platforms (e.g. Browser, Mobile, Desktop et al.) without changing a single line of application code.
-Moreover, the IdP service can provide proxy capability between IdPs and authentication protocols, which enables connection to the upstream IdPs — crucial for supporting the Social and Federated logins typically associated with B2C and B2B SaaS applications.
+Being application-independent means that authentication scenarios (such as MFA and/or Passkeys, etc.) can be easily enabled/disabled across multiple application platforms (e.g. Browser, Mobile, Desktop, etc.) without changing a single line of application code.
+Moreover, the IdP service can provide proxy capability between IdPs and authentication protocols, which enables connection to the upstream IdPs crucial for supporting the Social and Federated logins typically associated with B2C and B2B SaaS applications.

 Identity Storage

 The identity store is the repository for all customer-related data and is typically managed by the IdP implementation deployed.
-Whilst this is a centralised asset, the store is typically implemented such that account and credential information is maintained separately for an identity.
-For users, this enables functionality such as Account Linking, and provides secure storage for identity attributes, such as:
+Whilst this is also a centralised asset, the store is typically implemented such that account and credential information is maintained separately for any given identity.
+For users, this enables functionality such as Account Linking — a pivotal aspect of SSO — and provides secure storage for identity attributes, such as:

 - Personal information: Name, email address, phone number, etc.